Hamadalnamazi/Udacity_capston/README.md

 ## Summary Of The Results

-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the post available https://medium.com/p/b54396f1e49e/edit.

 ## Acknowledgements
 This competition is sponsored by the Robert Wood Johnson Foundation.
 Data is provided by the Chicago Department of Public Health.